HUGOW04/FakeWifi/README.md

 ```
 ## Legal warning
 Software can by use only to educationals targets.
-If you will use this like real virus, you could go to jail.
+If you will use this like real malware, you could go to jail.
 Author do not responsible for the misuse of the software by others.